ryankaplan/ryankaplan.github.io/_posts/2017-04-11-compiling-shaders-on-the-fly.md

   <img src="/images/compiling-shaders/flat.png" />
 </div>

 The second important thing to know is that it uses a variable declared as `attribute vec3 position`.
 Vertex shaders are run on the GPU in parallel.
 Each time the function in the shader is invoked, it's for a new vertex.
 The `position` variable holds the position of the vertex being processed.

-The `attribute` modifier says that it was assigned to the triangle mesh by our Javascript code before the scene was rendered.
+The `attribute` keyword before the declaration of `position` says that it was assigned to the triangle mesh by our Javascript code before the scene was rendered.
 Since we're rendering a flat plane, `position.z` will be zero for all vertices. `position.x` and `position.y` will range from $-10$ to $10$.

 How might we alter this shader so that, instead of rendering a flat plane, it renders the graph of $z = sin(x p) cos(y p)$?
 Here's one approach: